opnfv/pharos/docs/release/configguide/jumpserverinstall.rst

 -------------------------

 Jump server install procedures are maintained by each installer project.
 Addional Jump server configuraton BKMs will be maintained here.
-The below install information was used for Fuel however may be outdated (please refer to Fuel Installer documents).
+Let's take CentOS7 for example.
+The below install information was used for Fuel(up to Danube, and it is replaced by MCP since Euphrates).

 **Procedure**